-These matters, generally involving allegations of assault and property damage, go into a separate list in the Magistrates Court (which is even formally defined as the “Family Violence Court” for such proceedings).
+Any criminal matter that is stamped FV (for family violence) goes on a separate track on its way through the courts in the ACT.
+These matters, generally involving allegations of assault and property damage, go into a separate list in the Magistrates Court (which is even formally defined as the Family Violence Court for such proceedings).

+The office of the Director of Public Prosecutions (DPP) has a public policy of pursuing these matters more vigorously and thoroughly than other criminal matters.
 This means that representations to have such matters dropped face a higher threshold.
-The DPP often continues prosecutions in “FV” matters even after the complainant has asked that charges be dropped.
+The DPP often continues prosecutions in FV matters even after the complainant has asked that charges be dropped.

-Sentencing for “FV” matters is generally harsher than for similar matters not involving specially defined people.
+Sentencing for FV matters is generally harsher than for similar matters not involving specially defined people.

 That definition is very broad, including a domestic partner or former domestic partner; a relative; a child of a domestic partner or former domestic partner; a parent of a child of the original person; and someone who is or has been in a “relevant relationship” with the original person.
 A relevant relationship is defined as “an intimate relationship between two people other than a domestic partnership”.